Erling Haaland scores 20-minute hat-trick on Borussia Dortmund debut

 Norway international Haaland scored 28 goals and registered seven assists in just 22 games for Salzburg this season in all competitions.

-England's Jadon Sancho was also on target as Dortmund completed a 5-3 comeback.
+England's Jadon Sancho was also on target as Dortmund completed a 5-3 comeback to move up to fourth spot.

 Elsewhere, RB Leipzig overcame more protests and a one-goal deficit to stretch their lead at the top with a 3-1 win at home over Union Berlin.